__ lighting / co-creation __

 Started in 2012, after an initiative of artist/choreographer Yurie Umamoto to start working on the creation of a solo performance around the idea of a “Tragic Heroine”, the project soon evolved into a complex collaborative process with an interdisciplinary approach, leading to discover a common interest in researching a “Tragedy of Perception”.
 The performance is being developed throughout both intensive periods of research in the studio and periods of loose communication and reflection.

-From the beginning the project has been produced by the artists themselves.
-For better or worse, it has remained independent from the usual production structures of the performing arts.
+From the beginning the project has been produced by the artists themselves and has remained independent from the usual production structures of the performing arts.
 The planning and production process has been based on an organic confluence of artistic needs and desires, rather than on material conditions.
 Rather than a singular institutional support, the project is produced by effectively interconnecting a diversity of networks.

 CEEPORT has developed both in the frame of institutional residencies and in self-organized and self-financed periods of research.
 In each location where the team has worked, we have often found a crew of supportive colleagues and friends, ready to help us thinking and giving feedback, but also with practical aspects such as documentation or even the building up the installation.